AngelofDeathGG/AngelofDeathGG/README.md

 Sup Everyone!👋
-I'm AngelofDeath, an engineer student and future Ethical Hacker.
+I'm AngelofDeath, an engineery student and future Ethical Hacker.
 Your welcome to follow me if u are interested on looking some of my personal work I would post here. greetings,
 AngelofDeath